 The total was a whoppin’ 623.50 CHF, the equivalent of $657.60 as of today’s currency rate.

-We’ve noticed that price on just about everything in the Switz is a minimum of twice as much as back home, so we’ve developed a habit of halving any price we see here to determine if it’s more or less than twice the cost of that item back home.
+We’ve developed a habit of halving any price we see here to determine if it’s more or less than twice the cost of that item back home.
 If it’s more than twice the cost, we tend to return it to the shelf, even if we really need/want it.
 If it’s less than twice as much, the item has passed the test and it can come home with us, usually with one of us jokingly referencing the “Rule of Halves” in some way.

-Food items in Switzerland are taxed at 2.5%, which actually isn't bad, but wine, beer, and hard alcohol are taxed at 8%.
+Expat Tip: Food items in Switzerland are taxed at 2.5%, which actually isn’t bad.
+Wine, beer, and hard alcohol are taxed at 8%.
 Ouch!

-How could we reduce the cost of groceries in Switzerland, specifically the cost of meat?
+How could we reduce Switzerland food prices, specifically the cost of meat?

-But did buying a farm-fresh pig save us money?
+Did buying a farm-fresh pig save us money on meat in Switzerland?

 Though it was still more expensive than what we paid for pork in US grocery stores, it was far cheaper than local meat from Swiss grocers, even the budget stores like Lidl.